CEA-MetroCarac/fitspy/doc/user_guide/peak_models.rst

 ===========

 In addition to predefined peak models, the user can define and use their own models.

-All of them should be defined from the following peak parameters:
+All of them are / should be defined from the following **peak parameters**:

 - :math:`x0` : the peak position
 - :math:`ampli` : the peak amplitude